haugjo/dynamic-model-tree/README.md

 # Dynamic Model Tree
-This repository will soon contain code accompanying the paper on "Dynamic Model Trees for Interpretable Data Stream Learning".
+This repository contains the code and experiments to reproduce the results provided in the paper "Dynamic Model Tree for Interpretable Data Stream Learning".
+The paper is currently under review and will be linked upon acceptance.